Jestixx/PythonHotkeys/README.md

 example

-whenyou press lets say the letter a on your keyboard it will detect it and then send a signal to press l.
+when you press lets say the letter a on your keyboard it will detect it and then send a signal to press l.

 I have created 2 files, First one is the example file, Second fille is a clean file where is easy to edit and easily start